Clemency Montelle

 Current Projects

-- Mathematical Tables.
-The role of tables in ancient and medieval Sanskrit Mathematics.
-I am actively involved in the international multidisciplinary four-year project Histoire des Tables Numériques lead by Dominique Tournès (Univ.
-Saint-Denis, La Réunion) funded by the French Agence Nationale de la Recherche (ANR)
+• Mathematical Tables: The role of tables in ancient and medieval Sanskrit Mathematics and associated algorithms.
+I am actively involved in the international three-year project funded by the Marsden Fund, New Zealand

 Graduate Student Supervision